reheat stuffed peppers

 Step 2: Place the Stuffed Peppers in a Casserole and Cover

-Put the stuffed peppers in a pan and arrange them so that the top of the peppers is facing up.
+Put the stuffed peppers in an oven proof dish and arrange them so that the top of the peppers is facing up.
 If you lay them down, the filling’s juices may leak out, so this solution is more practical.

 Cover the dish well with aluminum foil.
 You can, of course, also use a casserole with a lid if you have one.